nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/datalens_deploy/datalens_deploy.md

     ![](images/44.png)

-3. Enter the following
+17. Enter the following

     -   **User name**: devuser01
     -   **Password**: nutanix/4u

-4. Change Directories into the **xyz-GSO** share and the **RO** directory
+18. Change Directories to **RO** under the **xyz-GSO**

     ``` bash
     cd \\FSxyz-a-prod.ntnxlab.local\xyz-GSO\RO
     ```

-5. Execute the following commands, the first should succeed, the second should fail:
+19. Execute the following commands, the first should succeed, the second should fail:

     ``` bash
     more .\myfile.txt